 Welcome to Wonderful Wyoming!

 We are walking 8 counties in 2017.
-Any walks in these counties, including AVA Convention walks, count towards the program.
+Any walks in these counties, including AVA Convention walks (pre-convention in Buffalo and post-convention in Cody), count towards the program.
 The book for the program costs $10 and there will be a patch (possibly a t-shirt) when we finish the program.